 Digital infrastructure was one of the biggest destinations for resources throughout this year.
 And, as 2025 draws to a close, the segment is close to reinforcing this leading role with an agreement involving a major player in the sector and one of the global investment giants.

-One company that appears willing to add more digits to that account is Softbank .
-Led by Masayoshi Son , the Japanese conglomerate is in advanced negotiations to buy DigitalBridge, a private equity firm specializing in assets such as data centers .
+One company that seems poised to add more digits to that account is Softbank .
+Led by Masayoshi Son , the Japanese conglomerate has acquired DigitalBridge, a private equity firm specializing in assets such as data centers .

 This wouldn't be the first time Softbank has made an acquisition in the world of asset management.
 In 2017, Softbank acquired Fortress Investment Group for over US$3 billion.
 Subsequently, the group sold its stake in the operation to Mubadala, Abu Dhabi's sovereign wealth fund.

-Now, the acquisition of DigitalBridge would fit into the Japanese giant's strategy of trying to capitalize on the growing demand for computing power, driven by artificial intelligence applications.
+Now, the acquisition of DigitalBridge fits into the Japanese giant's strategy of trying to capitalize on the growing demand for computing power, driven by artificial intelligence applications.
 This has translated, primarily, into a wave of investments in data centers.

 Softbank itself is one of the names behind these investments.
 In January, the company, along with Oracle and OpenAI, announced the creation of Stargate , a project to build data centers in the United States, with a projected investment of US$500 billion.